dragan1700/pw/README.md

 pw
 ==

-ProcessWire code snippets
+ProcessWire API code snippets

 These are various bits and pieces I have used at one point or another.

-Some of these snippets are used in almost every PW installation, others only for very specific use cases.
+Some of these snippets I use in almost every PW installation, others only for very specific use cases.

 The first batch of snippets are quite old (5 years, i.e. PW 2.x).
 I don't regularly scan all those snippets and update them to the latest PW 3 dev API code-base.
 ProcessWire being a very robust piece of software though, I guess most code-pieces are still usable as-is today.